🔧 vast_id Configuration

 - Using

-as an object, string, ornull
+rc_localas an object, string, ornull - Empty

-array - Missing
+rc_localarray - Missing

-entirely - Setting
+linesentirely - Setting

-to a non-list value (e.g., string, object) - Multiple lines with blank or whitespace-only entries
+linesto a non-list value (e.g., string, object) - Multiple lines with blank or whitespace-only entries

 - Using

-— empty strings are not allowed - Including syntax errors or unescaped characters in commands
+lines: ["", ""]— empty strings are not allowed - Including syntax errors or unescaped characters in commands

 - Adding long-running or blocking commands without backgrounding (